eliben/luz-cpu/doc/luz_user_manual.rst

     R30 - Reserved for future needs.
     R31 - Serves as the saved return address in CALL instructions.

-When writing Luz assembly code, it is recommended to follow the guidelines for register usage described in (ZZZ - Implicit Hyperlink Target to EABI section on registers use).
+When writing Luz assembly code, it is recommended to follow the guidelines for register usage described in TBD.

 Data width
 ==========